-The links between peoples of the great Indian sub-continent and the Malayan peninsula have long existed, taking place much earlier man the migration of Indians in the late 19th and early 20th centuries.
-There is much evidence of the Indian-Hindu influence on local culture and practices in the South-East Asian region.
-The early Indians were mainly attacted by trade and those who came were mainly merchants and labourers.
+The links between peoples of the great indian sub-continent and the Malayan peninsular have long existed, taking place-muck earlier trian the migration, of Indians in the late 19th and early 20th centrities.
+There is much evidence of the Indian-Hindo.
+Influence on local colure and practices in the South-East Asian region.
+The early Indians were mainly attracted by trade and those who come were mainly merchants and labourers.
 Following these men and their ships were the religious figures and others.

-Indians came to Malaya from various regions and many stayed behind, starting families with women who followed later or with the local population, it has been documented that some of these Indians went on to play key roles in the early Malay empires and royal courts.
-So over time, the arrivals from India settled down to life in Malaya from India settled down to life in Malaya.

-and many never returned.
-Their immediate and extended families often followed them and intermarriage with locals and others took place.
+Indians came to Malaya from various regions and many stayed behind, starting families with women who followed later or with the local population.
+It has been documented that some of these Indians went on to play key roles in the early Malay empires and royal courts.
+So over time, the annuals from India settled down to life in Malaya. and many never returned.
+Their immediate and extended families often fallowed them and intermarriage with locals and others took place.

-The Indian-Hindu influence was substantial and took hold in places like indonesia (especially the island of Ball) and Cambodia.
-In Malaya, this influence was curtailed with the arrival of the European powers to the region.
-The search for spices and trade, prime location of the region, and European rivally brought the new powers to South-East Asia.
-The Europeans competed with each other and against local forces to gain supremacy and to control trade and other links.
+The Indian-Hindu influence was substantial and took hold in places like indicressia (especially the island of Bali) and Cambodia.
+In Malaya, this influence was cutalied with the arrival of the European powers to the region.
+The search for spices and trade, prime location of the region, and European triadry brought the new powers to South-East Asia.
+The Europeans competed with each other and against local forces to gain supremacy and to control trade and other Inkis.
 The influence and rule of the colonial powers were to last several centuries.